Is Gen AI Approaching Bubble Territory?

 The companies winning with AI aren’t the ones shouting about it.
 They’re quietly integrating it into workflows, removing friction, solving boring problems faster.
 Take Notion, which folded AI into documents without fanfare but made millions of users stickier.
 Or Workflowy, which has been shipping like crazy lately.

-This pragmatic approach won't generate TechCrunch headlines.
-It won't land keynote speaking slots.
-But it will create sustainable competitive advantages.
+This pragmatic approach won’t generate TechCrunch headlines.
+It won’t land keynote speaking slots.
+But it will make normal work cheaper, faster, or less annoying.
+That is where adoption sticks.

 What This Means for Engineering Leaders